lethargilistic/blog/rarities/twitter/TigerBloodCore/README.md

 I still have the original of that piece tucked away in the back of my ISP portfolio from high school.

 This account was a parody of the Charlie Sheen flameout that was happening at about the same time.
 I never even followed that closely, so the account probably wasn't even very true to it other than #WINNING and such.
-It was a dumb joke and we laughed.
-At its height, the account had about 50 followers, which was more than me at that time.
+It was a dumb joke I did for a day and we laughed.
+At its height, the account had about 50 followers, which was when I had 80.